 - Associate in Applied Science (AAS) in Early Care and Education: The Early Care and Education program is based upon an inclusive vision of high-quality services for all children.
 Provided area a sequence of lively, interactive classes and a variety of field experiences, which greatly expand the student's understanding of children.
 Unique student teaching opportunities are offered in the Evelyn H. Warren Child Development Lab, a multi-age preschool that is accredited by the National Association for the Education of Young Children.
-(Offered at MCC) - Associate in Applied Science (AAS) in Family Life Education: prepares individuals to enter the family life education, human development, or child and family organizations field at the paraprofessional level.
-(Offered at GCC, MCC, SCC) - Associate in Applied Science (AAS) in Family Resources: prepares students to work with families, identify needs, and acquire resources that strengthen family functioning.
+(Offered at MCC) - Associate in Applied Science (AAS) in Early Childhood Education and Administration: designed to meet the needs of persons interested in pursuing careers in early childhood education or currently employed in preschools, child care centers, extended day programs, agencies, or other early-childhood care facilities.
+Students specializing in this area develop the abilities to administer all facets of an early childhood program, along with the knowledge of child development and early childhood education.
+Personal characteristics for this field are love of children, patience, creativity, and interest in techniques for enhancing interpersonal relationships with children and adults.
+(Offered at PC) - Associate in Applied Science (AAS) in Family Life Education: prepares individuals to enter the family life education, human development, or child and family organizations field at the paraprofessional level.
+(Offered at GCC, MCC, RSC) - Associate in Applied Science (AAS) in Family Development: prepares students to work with families, identify needs, and acquire resources that strengthen family functioning.
 Includes skills in assessing and controlling needed resources, decision making, problem solving, communication, parenting, and child development education.
-(Offered at PC) - Associate in Transfer Partnership (ATP) in Early Childhood Education: designed for students planning on becoming a certified teacher in Early Childhood Education (Birth through 3rd grade).
+(Offered at PC) - Associate in Transfer Partnership (ATP) in Early Childhood Education: designed for students planning on becoming certified teachers in Early Childhood Education (Birth through 3rd grade).
 Transfers as a block without loss of credit to Northern Arizona University.
 (Offered at GCC, MCC, RSC, and SCC)